 500+ Words Procrastination Essay

-Procrastination is a tendency, attitude or behavioural trait of a person lacking in will power and vitality to do a work.
+Procrastination is a tendency, attitude or behavioural trait of a person lacking willpower and vitality to do work.
 Most people have a tendency to not complete their work, and leave it for some other time.
 When people procrastinate, instead of working on important meaningful tasks, they find themselves performing trivial activities.
 They spend their time watching TV, playing video games, checking Facebook, obsessively cleaning, pacing back and forth through the office, or maybe just sitting and staring at a wall.
-Afterwards, they feel powerless, and are overcome with feelings of guilt and frustration.
+Afterwards, they feel powerless and are overcome with feelings of guilt and frustration.
 They often end up doing nothing.
-So, the habit of procrastination is very harmful as it wastes so much of time.
+So, the habit of procrastination is very harmful as it wastes so much time.
 This Procrastination Essay will help in understanding the meaning of procrastination, its effect on students’ lives and ways to overcome procrastination.
-So, students must go through it, and take ideas which help them write an effective essay on this topic.
+So, students must go through it and take ideas which help them write an effective essay on this topic.
 Moreover, they can also get the list of CBSE Essays on different topics for their practice.
 It will help them to participate in various essay writing competitions.

 What is Procrastination?

 Procrastination is the tendency to delay an intended action or decision.
 It is defined as the act of needlessly delaying tasks to the point of experiencing subjective discomfort.
-The illusory idea underlying procrastination is a feeling that ‘later is better’.
+The illusory idea underlying procrastination is a feeling that ‘later is better.
 This is also the common reason behind the ‘tomorrow’ outlook on life, which forces people to postpone everything for a ‘tomorrow’ that never comes.
-When the next day dawns, the pattern resurfaces, and procrastinators excuse themselves by promising again that ‘I will do it tomorrow’.
+When the next day dawns, the pattern resurfaces, and procrastinators excuse themselves by promising again that ‘I will do it tomorrow.
 Hence, procrastination is seen as a ‘tomorrow syndrome’.

 Effect of Procrastination on Students’ Life

 Since the dawn of time, people have suffered from procrastination.
-It is a serious problem especially among students.
+It is a serious problem, especially among students.
 Most of the students put off their homework and studies for later, thinking that they have plenty of time to get it done.
-However, the work gets delayed, and results in compromising the quality of education.
+However, the work gets delayed and results in compromising the quality of education.
 Research has shown that it takes more time to complete a task when a student allows his focus to drift and the task becomes more difficult for him.

-Some students waste up to one third of their time procrastinating.
+Some students waste up to one-third of their time procrastinating.
 Procrastination can take many forms.
 For example, a student has a paper due on Monday morning, but he went skiing with friends all weekend instead of studying.
 When students procrastinate, then they always have the excuse of “not having enough” time.
 The reasons for delaying and avoiding tasks for students are rooted in fear and anxiety.
 This fear is about doing poor, losing control, looking stupid, and having one’s sense of self or self-concept challenged.
 They avoid doing work to avoid their abilities being judged.
 So, what can students do to overcome their tendencies to procrastinate?
 Below are a few tips and methods that can help them.

 Tips and Methods to Overcome Procrastination

 There are many ways to break the vicious circle of procrastination.
 A good first step to overcoming procrastination is to identify distractions and their possible solutions.
 Another is to finish the work in the allocated time.
 If a task seems too big or overwhelming, break it down into a series of smaller, more achievable tasks or steps that will add up to completing the job.
 Concentrate on taking the first step, then the next, until you complete the full journey.
 Whenever students find themselves procrastinating, they should think about the good things that will happen when they stop procrastinating.
 Set specific dates and times to begin or continue the work.
-Put up notes or reminders in prominent places like the fridge or a mirror, to remind that work needs to be done.
+Put up notes or reminders in prominent places like the fridge or a mirror, to remind them that work needs to be done.

 It is difficult to leave a bad habit.
 It also takes time and can’t be done overnight.
 So, don’t expect from yourself that you will suddenly break up with your procrastinating behaviour.
 Be realistic and figure out the strategies that work best for you.
 Practise them, notice small improvements in procrastinating behaviour and reward yourself.
 There is no quick fix for procrastination – it takes time and effort, and surely, no one else can fix it for you.

 Students must have found “Procrastination Essay” useful for improving their essay writing skills.
-Visit the BYJU’S website to get the latest updates and study material on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.
+Visit BYJU’S website to get the latest updates and study material on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.